ircdocs/modern-irc/about.md

 ## Guidelines

-These documents SHOULD NOT describe brand new behaviour, but existing behaviour present in IRC software and/or networks.
-These documents should be useful to IRC developers today, not in 10 years time.
+These documents SHOULD NOT describe brand new behaviour, but existing behaviour present in IRC software and/or networks (new extensions are IRCv3's area).
+These documents should be useful to IRC developers **today**, not in 10 years time.

 The behaviour and constants described in these documents SHOULD converge, and/or be interoperable with the majority of IRC software.
-These documents should allow a client or server author to build software which can communicate with almost any other piece of IRC software it interacts with.
+These documents should let a client or server author build software which can communicate with almost any other piece of IRC software it interacts with.

 Where external, up-to-date and authoritative specifications exist for commands/messages/behaviours, we prefer to link to those rather than needlessly rewrite them (see the Client Protocol's [`CAP`](http://modern.ircdocs.horse/#cap-message) message for an example of this).